WestCoastInformatics/SNOMED-DB-Load-Scripts/src/test/resources/README-announcements.txt

 #MakingTerminologyEasy #MakingSnomedEasy #snomedct

 ### UMLS Users Mailing List
-Subject: 20240901 SNOMEDCT US Edition DB load and transitive closure scripts
+Subject: 20250101 SNOMEDCT DB load and transitive closure scripts

 Hi all,

-NLM recently posted the September 01, 2024 update of the SNOMEDCT US Edition.
+NLM recently posted the January 01, 2025 update of the SNOMEDCT International Edition.

 For those interested in interacting with SNOMEDCT data through a relational database, we have a utility to make it easy to load the data into a Postgres, Oracle, MySQL (or MariaDB) database.